What is student loan default?

 What happens if I default on my student loans?

-If you default on your student loans and never take steps to turn your situation around, you could face all of the consequences listed above.
-Unfortunately, the results of this financial misstep can impact your life in myriad ways.
+If you default on your student loans and never take steps to turn your situation around, you could face all the above consequences.
+Unfortunately, the results of this financial misstep can impact your ability to get approved for anything involving a soft or hard credit check.

 If you have poor credit due to defaulting on your student loans, for example, you may not be able to qualify for a credit card, borrow money to purchase a car or take out a mortgage to buy a home, regardless of your income.

-If you are able to get approved for consumer credit, you could also wind up paying a higher interest rate and more fees than someone whose credit score is in good standing.
+If you are able to get approved for consumer credit, you’ll likely also pay a higher interest rate and more fees than someone whose credit score is in good standing.

 Additional consequences of defaulting on your student loans could include difficulty in signing up for utilities or qualifying for reasonable homeowners insurance rates.
-You might even have trouble getting a cellphone plan or qualifying to rent your own place.
+You might even have trouble getting a cellphone plan or qualifying to rent without a co-signer.

 How do I get my student loans out of default?